-(a) Issuance of Subpoenas.-In accordance with clause House Rule XI, clause 2(m), a subpoena may be authorized and issued by a majority of the Committee or by the Chairman in consultation with the Ranking Minority Member.
-Such consultation shall occur at least 24 hours in advance of a subpoena being issued under such authority.
-Authorized subpoenas shall be signed by the Chairman of the Committee or by any Member designated by the Committee.

-(b) Oaths.-The Chairman of the Committee, or any member of the Committee designated by the Chairman, may administer oaths to any witnesses.
+- (a) Issuance of Subpoenas.-In accordance with clause 2(m) of House Rule XI, a subpoena may be authorized and issued by a majority of the Committee or by the Chairman in consultation with the Ranking Minority Member.
+Such consultation shall occur at least 48 hours in advance of a subpoena being issued under such authority.
+Authorized subpoenas shall be signed by the Chairman of the Committee or by any Member designated by the Committee. - (b) Oaths.-The Chairman of the Committee, or any member of the Committee designated by the Chairman, may administer oaths to any witnesses.